MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **TotalCPUTimeMS** - Indicates the total CPU time used during the exception.

 - **TotalSampledTimeMS** - Indicates the total time the app was sampled during the exception.

+#### Office.Apple.MetricKit.Diagnostic

+The event is triggered when Office apps fail to execute CPU instructions, complete the boot sequence, or write to the device's disk.
+It's also triggered when apps become unresponsive or crash.
+The event is used to get additional required diagnostic data including any logs that helps with keeping Office apps secure and performing as expected.

+The following fields are collected:

+- **Diagnostic** - A string with the parsed diagnostic payload.

+- **DiagnosticType** - A string that specifies the type of diagnostics recorded: Crash, Hang, DiskWriteException, AppLaunch, or CPUException.

+- **HangDurationMS** - A string that contains the duration of a hang when DiagnosticType is Hang.

+- **LaunchDurationMS** - A string that contains the time it took for the app to launch when DiagnosticType is AppLaunch.

+- **StackHash** - A string identifier that represents an issue uniquely.

+- **TerminationReason** - A string that contains the reason of termination when DiagnosticType is Crash.

+- **TotalCPUTimeMS** - A string that contains the total CPU time when DiagnosticType is CPUException.

+- **TotalSampledTimeMS** - A string that contains the total sampled time when DiagnosticType is CPUException.

+- **VirtualMemoryRegionInfo** - A string that contains the virtual memory state when DiagnosticType is Crash.

+- **WritesCausedKB** - A string that contains the amount of kilobytes written when DiagnosticType is DiskWriteException.

+#### Office.Apple.MetricKit.DiagnosticMetadata

+The event is triggered when Office apps fail to execute CPU instructions, complete the boot sequence, or write to the device's disk.
+It's also triggered when apps become unresponsive or crash.
+The event is used to get additional required diagnostic data that helps with keeping Office apps secure and performing as expected.

+The following fields are collected:

+- **DiagnosticType** - A string that specifies the type of diagnostics recorded: Crash, Hang, DiskWriteException, AppLaunch, or CPUException.

+- **HangDurationMS** - A string that contains the duration of a hang when DiagnosticType is Hang.

+- **LaunchDurationMS** - A string that contains the time it took for the app to launch when DiagnosticType is AppLaunch.

+- **StackHash** - A string identifier that represents an issue uniquely.

+- **TerminationReason** - A string that contains the reason of termination when DiagnosticType is Crash.

+- **TotalCPUTimeMS** - A string that contains the total CPU time when DiagnosticType is CPUException.

+- **TotalSampledTimeMS** - A string that contains the total sampled time when DiagnosticType is CPUException.

+- **VirtualMemoryRegionInfo** - A string that contains the virtual memory state when DiagnosticType is Crash.

+- **WritesCausedKB** - A string that contains the amount of kilobytes written when DiagnosticType is DiskWriteException.

 #### Office.Apple.MetricKit.DiskWriteExceptionDiagnostic